 - the bees are not quite ready to hunker down

 - they still have enough space to store a surplus

 - most of their winter stores are left intact

-- honey production ceases early enough allowing the colony to overwinter
+- honey production ceases early enough allowing overwintering

 Frequent harvests are one way to manage comb and free space.
-A few full honeycombs are harvested before the bees hunker down.
 It’s a delicate process that requires a thorough understanding of:

 - typical seasonal nectar flows